warning Coming soon – PHH Mortgage is changing its name! right arrow

 Mortgage Payments

-Prior to the transfer date, if applicable, any payments received by the Seller with respect to each Loan shall be properly applied by the Seller to the account of the related mortgagor.
+Prior to the transfer date, if applicable, any payments received by the Client with respect to each Loan shall be properly applied by the Client to the account of the related mortgagor.

 MERS Registration

-All Loans purchased by PHH from the Seller must be registered with MERS as a MOM (MERS Original Mortgagee) loan.
-The Seller shall promptly take all necessary steps to insure that all loans purchased by PHH are properly selected in the MERS system indicating PHH as the holder of the beneficial interest as the servicer.
+All Loans purchased by PHH from the Client must be registered with MERS as a MOM (MERS Original Mortgagee) loan.
+The Client shall promptly take all necessary steps to insure that all loans purchased by PHH are properly selected in the MERS system indicating PHH as the holder of the beneficial interest as the servicer.
 PHH will not purchase non-MERS loans.

 Government Loans